-- In Game of Thrones, after Theon Greyjoy spends a whole season kicking dogs to better fit in with his brutal family, and the payoff is finally inevitable:
+- After Theon Greyjoy spends a whole season kicking dogs to better fit in with his brutal family, and the payoff is finally inevitable:

 Maester Luwin: "I've known you many years, Theon Greyjoy.
 You're not the man you're pretending to be."

 Theon: "You may be right... but I've gone too far to pretend to be anything else."